 What Is Dendrology?

-Most commonly, the characteristics of the plant leaf (or needle) is closely examined in order to make a positive identification of the tree.
+Most commonly, the characteristics of the plant leaf (or needle) are closely examined in order to make a positive identification of the tree.
 Also important to the dendrologist are the flower, fruit and habitat of the tree.
 These features can be handy in identifying the tree in winter when leaves may not be present.

-Learning To Identify Similar Species
+Learning to Identify Similar Species

 Not too long ago during my summer travels I was riding through Northern Minnesota, when my traveling companion pointed out that the forest was filled with many trees displayed a light-colored bark.
 Upon closer examination we discovered two types of trees growing alongside the road.

 They were the white birch (Betula papyrifera) and the quaking aspen (Populus tremuloides).
 From a distance these two trees look very similar, especially since they both have light-colored bark.
 However, in the upper Midwest and many other places along the Canadian border, these two trees actually can be found in the same woodlot, so learning to tell the birch from the poplar requires some basic botanical skills.

 Since most wild woody plants have various and sometimes overlapping common names, scientific classification is done in Latin.
 Each species of plant is labeled by its genus, which is capitalized, and species, which is written in lower case.
 The genus always precedes the species designation.
 Furthermore, species designation though in Latin, usually portrays a descriptive attribute of the tree.